sgmurphy/wordpress-plugins/customer-reviews-woocommerce/readme.txt

 == Changelog ==

+= 5.57.0 =
+* Improvement: an area above reviews in the [cusrev_all_reviews] shortcode to display media files uploaded by customers
+* Improvement: accessibility labels for elements on review widgets
+* Improvement: new parameter 'product' for the [cusrev_reviews_rating] shortcode
-= 5.56.0 =
+* Improvement: new filter 'cr_generate_coupon' for coupons created by the plugin = 5.56.0 =
 * New feature: shortcode [cusrev_reviews_rating] to display a widget with rating stars on any single WooCommerce product page
 * Improvement: compatibility with WPML for translation of Q&A reply notification emails